Flare gun

 An Orion-brand single-shot, breech-loaded, 12 gauge flare gun.
 Its design is typical of commercially available flare guns, with a high-visibility red casing.

 A single-shot, 26.5/25 mm flare gun manufactured by Patel Ballistics.
 It is chambered in a different caliber from the Orion flare gun.

-A flare gun, also known as a Very pistol or signal pistol, is a large-bore handgun that discharges flares, blanks and smoke.
-The flare gun is typically used to produce a distress signal.
+A flare gun, also known as a Very pistol (sometimes spelled Verey) or signal pistol, is a large-bore handgun that discharges flares, blanks and smoke.
+Today, a flare gun is typically used to produce a distress signal.

 Types

-The most common type of flare gun is a Very (sometimes spelled Verey), which was named after Edward Wilson Very (1847–1910), an American naval officer who developed and popularized a single-shot breech-loading snub-nosed pistol that fired flares (Very lights).
+The most common type of flare gun is a Very (sometimes spelled Verey), which was named after Edward Wilson Very (1847–1910), an American naval officer who developed and popularized a single-shot breech-loading snub-nosed pistol that fired flares ("Very lights").
 They have a single action trigger mechanism, hammer action, and a center fire pin.
 Modern varieties are frequently made out of durable plastic of a bright colour that makes them more conspicuous and easier to retrieve in an emergency and assists in distinguishing them from conventional firearms.